|Study location||Estonia, Tallinn|

 1) Motivation letter and statement of research interests (should be uploaded to online application system DreamApply in .pdf format)

-Admission interview is a part of the application process and can be taken several times a year.
+Admission interview is a part of the application process and can be taken during the admission period.
 The objective of the interview is to meet in person with applicants and discuss their motivation letter.
 The applicant’s language competence in English will also be evaluated.
 Interviews can be done via internet, e.g. using Skype (NB! a web-camera is required).

 Students with long-term medical conditions, may encounter obstacles in higher education.
 Aiming to provide equal education students have the opportunity to apply for adjustments to compensate for the disadvantage that their condition may result in.
 Lectures have the right to give reasonable adjustments, but not an obligation.
 Applicants applying for adjustments to be made during the admission exams due to their physical or psycho-social special need must submit a copy of medical proof of this special need.